Easy Lemon Beet Hummus Recipe

 Can I use dried chickpeas?

 Absolutely.
 Just cover with water, bring to a boil, and simmer until the chickpeas are cooked (about 1–1.5 hours).
-Canned chickpeas (garbanzo beans) are quicker if you're in a rush.
+Canned chickpeas (also known as garbanzo beans) are a quicker option if you're in a rush.
+To make the recipe extra creamy, discard the outer layer of each garbanzo bean.
+It takes about 15 minutes per can of chickpeas to do this, but if you have the time, it can be cathartic and the creamiest hummus you’ve ever tasted!

 Can I make this hummus recipe ahead of time?